-- Infrastructure work including: - o Repairs and improvements of all MTA Bridge and Tunnels' facilities. - o Construction of a third track between Floral Park and Hicksville by MTA Long Island Railroad. - Major safety and LIRR-infrastructure improvements including new track interlockings, five full station rehabilitations, four full bridge replacements and three bridge modifications. - Continued improvements at MTA Metro-North Railroad primarily for station rehabilitation and construction work for various projects relating to signals, depots and yards and track and structures. - Subway and bus real-time customer information and communications systems. - Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$1,861, or 11.9%.
-The major items contributing to this change include: - A net increase in cash and investments of \$1,606, primarily due to increases in unrestricted current and non-current investments. - A net increase of \$205 in current and non-current receivables from various federal and state government subsidies due to timing of receipts. - A net increase in other current and noncurrent assets of \$50. - Deferred outflows of resources decreased by \$1,329, or 13.7%.
-This decrease was primarily due to the \$639 pension prepayment to the MTA-sponsored plans, reducing pension liability and pension actuarial adjustments for projected and actual earnings on pension plan investments in accordance with GASB Statements No. 68, Accounting and Financial Reporting for Pensions, and GASB No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+- Infrastructure work including: - Repairs and improvements of all MTA Bridge and Tunnels' facilities. - Construction of a third track between Floral Park and Hicksville by MTA Long Island Railroad. - Major safety and LIRR-infrastructure improvements including new track interlockings, five full station rehabilitations, four full bridge replacements and three bridge modifications. - Continued improvements at MTA Metro-North Railroad primarily for station rehabilitation and construction work for various projects relating to signals, depots and yards and track and structures. - Subway and bus real-time customer information and communications systems. - Continued structural rehabilitation and repairs of the ventilation system at various facilities. - Ongoing work by MTA New York City Transit to make stations fully accessible and structurally reconfigured in accordance with the Americans with Disability Act ("ADA") standards. - Other assets increased by \$1,861, or 11.9%.
+The major items contributing to this change include: - A net increase in cash and investments of \$1,606, primarily due to increases in unrestricted current and non-current investments. - A net increase in other current and noncurrent assets of \$128. - A net increase of \$127 in current receivables from various federal and state government subsidies due to timing of receipts. - Deferred outflows of resources decreased by \$1,329, or 13.7%.
+This decrease was primarily due to the \$639 pension prepayment to the MTA-sponsored plans, reducing pension liability and pension actuarial adjustments for projected and actual earnings on pension plan investments in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions ("GASB 68"), and GASB Statement No. 71 Pension Transition for Contributions Made Subsequent to the Measurement Date ("GASB 71").
 In addition, there was an accumulated decrease in fair value of derivative instruments of \$46 and decrease in loss refunding of \$108.